-President, Chief Executive Officer and Chief Clinical Officer, Care New England
+President and Chief Executive Officer, Care New England

-James Fanale, MD, currently serves as president, chief executive officer, and chief clinical officer for Care New England.
+James Fanale, MD, currently serves as president and chief executive officer for Care New England.
 Prior to arriving at Care New England, Dr. Fanale served as senior vice president for system development and chief operating officer at Jordan Hospital, where he was responsible for the development of one of the nation's first Medicare Shared Savings Programs – Accountable Care Organizations (ACO).

 In this capacity, he created and implemented programs involving population health management, was responsible for the overall operations of the system, and assisted in the merger of Jordan Hospital into Beth Israel Medical Center.
 He also advanced key relationships with health plans and the physician networks to pioneer both the clinical and management aspects of health care in the accountable care environment.
 He has been instrumental in the continuing development of Care New England’s accountable care organization (ACO), Integra, including the establishment of Integra as a Medicaid Accountable Entity.
 In addition, he serves as the prime investigator of the recently awarded, $3.9 million CMS Accountable Communities Grant.